AOMediaCodec/libiamf/tests/README.md

 # Verification

 For test cases using Opus or AAC codecs, the average PSNR value must exceed 30, and for the other codecs, an average PSNR value exceeding 80 is considered PASS.
 You can use `psnr_calc.py` file to calculate PSNR between reference and generated output.

-- How to use `psnr_calc.py` script:
-    ```
-    python psnr_calc.py
-      --dir <directory path containing the target file and reference file>
-      --target <target wav file name>
-      --ref <reference wav file name>
+-   How to use `psnr_calc.py` script: `python psnr_calc.py --dir <directory path containing the target file and reference file> --target <target wav file name> --ref <reference wav file name> --verbose`
-    ```

 -   Calculate PSNR values of multiple wav files

     Multiple files can be entered as `::`